Sunrise Elementary School Parent Handbook

 Lunch: Students may purchase a hot lunch which includes milk.
 Children who prefer to bring their own lunches may buy milk.
 Ala carte items including fruits and vegetables are also available for purchase ranging in price from 75¢ and up.

 Buying Lunch and Breakfast Credits: Children will not be allowed to charge lunches.
 The credit system is designed to eliminate money or forgotten lunches.
 Please send a check to the kitchen payable to Sunrise Foodservice at the beginning of the year and each time their child's credit runs short.
-Parents may visit PayPAMS.com to pay on line with a credit card or to check their child's balance.
+Parents may visit https://www.titank12.com/families to pay on line with a credit card or to check their child's balance.
 Parents may also visit CCSD Food & Nutrition Services to view menus and learn more about our nutrition guidelines.
 Students will be instructed to take a sticker with a “Remember Lunch Money” message when $2.50 remains in their account, to let parents know it is time to deposit more money.
 When funds are not received, parents will be notified the second day the child is without credits.
-Parents are invited to visit school and eat lunch with their children.
-Please call the school cafeteria before 9:00 a.m. to order lunch on the day you plan to visit.

 Sunrise Kid's Club — 720-886-2980